Effective generation for foliated surfaces: results and applications: Preliminaries

-Thus, a foliated pair is $(\epsilon, 1)$-\alc in the sense of Definition~\ref{def:alc.sings}, provided it is $\frac{\epsilon}{1+\epsilon}$-canonical in the sense of \cite{PS16}.
-For various computations we need to perform, working with $K_{\cal F}+\epsilon K_X$ seemed preferable to us hence the slight change in the definition.
+then it is immediate to see that if a foliated pair $(X, \mathcal F)$ is $\frac{\epsilon}{1+\epsilon}$-canonical in the sense of \cite{PS16}, then it is also $(\epsilon, 1)$-\alc in the sense of Definition~\ref{def:alc.sings}.
+For various computations we need to perform, working with $K_{\cal F}+\epsilon K_X$ seemed preferable to us hence the slight change in the definition. \end{remark}